apache/doris/README.md

 $ docker pull apachedoris/doris-dev:build-env
 ```

-You can check it by command, for example:
+You can check it by listing images, for example:

 ```
 $ docker images